-Automobile tourists visited the Mountain Inn thirty-five miles east of Pittsburg, Pennsylvania, on the Lincoln Highway c.1920s.
+Automobile tourists visited the Mountain Inn thirty-five miles east of Pittsburgh, Pennsylvania, on the Lincoln Highway c.1920s.
 Imagine hopping into your auto and heading out of town into the country, all on your schedule.

 With the Lincoln Highway dedication on October 31, 1913, towns along the way had huge celebrations like this one in Ohio.
 Imagine the fun!
 “Onion eating contest,” “nail driving race, for ladies,” and “The biggest torchlight processions since the days of the Civil War.”
 At this date, some of the attendees might have very well been alive to see those Civil War processions.